thanpolas/toddmotto.github.io/_posts/2014-05-28-everything-about-custom-filters-in-angular-js.md

 });
 {% endhighlight %}

 There are _two_ different things happening here!
 First, `item` previously is now `items`, which is our Array passed in from the `ng-repeat`.
-The second thing is that we return a _new_ Array.
-Of course we can use ES5 methods like `Array.prototype.map()`, but this is simpler to understand visually.
+The second thing is that we need to return a _new_ Array.
 Annotated:

 {% highlight javascript %}
 app.filter('startsWithA', function () {